popsim-consortium/stdpopsim/docs/development.rst

-After you finished your implementation, and specified all the necessary citations, we recommend that you run some basic local tests to see that the model was successfully loaded to ``stdpopsim``.
+After you finished your implementation, and specified all the necessary citations, we recommend that you run some basic local checks to see that the model was successfully loaded to ``stdpopsim``.
 You may follow the process outlined for `Testing your demographic model and submitting a PR`_.